 Pharmacology and the Nursing Process - Binder Ready, 9th Edition

-Get the perfect blend of pharmacology, prioritization, and nursing process information.
-As one of the best-selling nursing pharmacology books on the market, Pharmacology and the Nursing Process focuses on the key information you need to safely and effectively administer medications.
+Give your students the perfect blend of pharmacology, prioritization, and nursing process information.
+As one of the best-selling nursing pharmacology books on the market, Pharmacology and the Nursing Process focuses on the key information today’s nursing students need to safely and effectively administer medications.
 The 9th Edition features clearly written updated drug content reflecting the latest FDA drug approvals, withdrawals, and therapeutic uses.
 Hundreds of full-color illustrations detail how drugs work in the body and depict key steps in administration.
-As in previous editions, the text includes thoughtful learning strategies, simple language, a wealth of student-friendly features and innovative learning aids, and QSEN callouts.
-Along with its integrated NCLEX® preparation and instructor resources, you won’t find a more complete pharmacology text on the market!
+As in previous editions, the text includes thoughtful learning strategies, simple language, a wealth of student-friendly features and innovative learning aids, and QSEN callouts — helping you more easily tie competencies directly to content.
+Along with its integrated NCLEX® preparation and instructor resources, you won’t find a more complete pharmacology text for your course!

 - Focus on need-to-know content uses a "key drug" approach to help you focus on the most important information.